SAP-archive/SDK-NodeJS/README.md

 ## class Converse

-The Converse is generated after a call to textConverse
+An instance of Converse is generated after a call to textConverse

 ### Get the first reply